Izzywa/OnBeat/README.md

         ![Timestamp clicked](README_images/TimestampClick.gif)

-        - In the search function of the applicaton, timestamps will be loaded with the video at the time corresponding with the timestamp.
+        - Load the video at the time corresponding with the timestamp when the `/search` route is used.

         ![Timestamp search](README_images/TimestampSearch.gif)